 There has been an increased focus on vaccine development using the viral-vector and nucleic-acid based platforms since the appearance of the SARS-CoV-2 virus and COVID-19 disease in late 2019.

-The virus or bacteria is functional/alive but has been weakened so it can replicate in the body several times and generate an immune response without causing the disease, e.g. chickenpox, measles, mumps and rubella, rotavirus, and shingles vaccine viruses.
+The virus or bacteria is functional/alive but has been weakened so it can replicate in the body several times and generate an immune response without causing the disease, e.g. chickenpox, measles, mumps and rubella, and the rotavirus vaccine.
 The BCG vaccine contains live weakened tuberculosis bacteria.

 After immunisation, the weakened vaccine viruses or bacteria replicate (grow) in the vaccinated person.
 This means a relatively small dose of virus or bacteria can be given in order to stimulate an immune response.